NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 Created by NachtRaveVL, 2026.

-Astruino provides the controller layer for home-built astronomical trackers and small observatory systems.
-It manages registered mounts, axis drivers, covers, cameras, focusers, environmental sensors, thermal control, scheduling, logging, publishing, and persistent configuration while keeping the actual mechanical and electrical implementation open to the builder.
+This controller manages mounts, axis drivers, covers, cameras, focusers, environmental sensors, thermal control, targets, scheduling, logging, publishing, and persistent configuration for home-built astronomical tracking systems.
+The actual mechanical and electrical implementation remains open to the builder, while Astruino provides the common controller, object, attachment, scheduling, and persistence layers.

 Our Keep-It-Simple controller system:

+* Can be used entirely offline with an RTC module and optional GPS module (or known static location) for accurate time keeping and astronomical positioning, or used online through enabled on-board WiFi/Ethernet or an external ESP-AT WiFi module.
-* Runs locally without requiring a network connection.
+  * Astronomical tracking uses the system UTC time and location to resolve sidereal time, target position, and mount geometry without requiring a network connection.
-  * A reliable clock and known installation location are enough for normal astronomical tracking.
-  * GPS, WiFi, Ethernet, MQTT, remote control, and UI support are optional additions.
+* Exportable system configuration to EEPROM, SD card, or WiFiStorage external storage device.
+  * Saved in pretty-print JSON for human-readability & easy text editing, or in raw binary for compactness & speed.
+  * Auto-save and fallback save modes are available through the controller data model.
+* Supports interval-based sensor data publishing and system event logging to an MQTT IoT broker or to external storage in .csv/.txt format (/w date in filename, segmented daily).
+  * Network publishing is optional; local scheduling, tracking, logging, and target lookup do not require an internet connection.
+* Uses registered system objects plus lightweight attachments and mount-owned subobjects.
+  * Registered object families include actuators, sensors, targets, mounts, and power rails.
+  * Covers, cameras, thermal balancing, triggers, and axis drivers remain attached or mount-owned helpers instead of parallel top-level object families.
 * Supports equatorial, Alt/Az, and single-axis mount geometries.
-  * Includes Julian date handling, sidereal-time calculations, J2000 precession, equatorial-to-horizontal conversion, pulse guiding, park positions, per-axis software limits, and optional position feedback.
-  * Mount geometry remains separate from motor hardware.
+  * Mount geometry remains separate from motor hardware so STEP/DIR, servo, callback, or other compatible driver implementations can be used.
-* Includes common axis-driver paths.
-  * `AstroCallbackAxisDriver` adapts an existing motor/controller library.
-  * `AstroServoAxisDriver` maps an axis target onto a normalized servo-style output.
-  * `AstroStepDirAxisDriver` drives ordinary STEP/DIR hardware from the normal controller update loop.
 * Includes a compact astronomical target library.
-  * Built-in data includes all 110 Messier objects, useful bright-star targets, and the Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, and Neptune.
+  * Built-in data includes all 110 Messier objects, useful bright-star targets, and major solar-system targets.
-  * Fixed targets use stored J2000 coordinates; moving solar-system targets are resolved for the requested UTC time.
+  * Fixed targets use stored J2000 coordinates while moving solar-system targets are resolved for the requested UTC time.
-  * SD-card and EEPROM target-data workflows are supported for builds that do not keep the catalog in Flash.
-* Uses registered system objects plus lightweight sub-objects and attachments.
-  * Registered object families are actuators, sensors, targets, mounts, and power rails.
-  * Covers, cameras, thermal balancing, axis drivers, and triggers remain attached or mount-owned helpers instead of parallel top-level object families.
 * Supports common small-observatory equipment.
-  * `AstroCover` handles a generic open/close mechanism with optional open/closed limit sensors and travel timeout protection.
-  * `AstroCamera` provides interval and exposure timing around a shutter actuator.
-  * `AstroFocuser` provides absolute and relative position control with optional feedback callbacks.
-* Includes environmental and thermal balancing.
-  * Dew point, optics heating, electronics heating, camera cooling, and fan output can be coordinated by the mount-owned `AstroThermalBalancer`.
+  * Covers, camera shutters, focusers, dew/optics heating, camera cooling, and ventilation can participate in the same scheduler and safety sequencing.
-* Includes automatic nighttime scheduling for every registered mount.
-  * Current internal tracking stages are `Init`, `Warm`, `Deploy`, `Acquire`, `Track`, and `Stow`.
-  * Storm triggers force stow behavior.
-  * Cover closure waits for the mount to be parked and the camera thermal state to be safe to stow.
-* Includes event logging and polling-frame sensor publishing.
-  * SD-card logging/publishing is supported locally.
-  * WiFiStorage and MQTT paths are optional when enabled.
+* Actuator & Sensor pins can be multiplexed or expanded along with control input pins through supported I/O abstraction hardware where appropriate.
+* Library/target data can remain built into onboard Flash or be exported onto external storage to save compiled sketch size.

-Made primarily for Arduino microcontrollers and build environments, but the source is also intended to fit PlatformIO, Espressif, Teensy, STM32, Pico/RP2040/RP2350, GIGA, Portenta, and similar modern MCU platforms.
+Made primarily for Arduino microcontrollers / build environments, but intended to fit PlatformIO, Espressif, Teensy, STM32, Pico/RP2040/RP2350, GIGA, Portenta, and similar MCU platforms.
 Smaller boards may require GUI, networking, debug output, or built-in data to be trimmed.

 *If you value the work that we do, our small team always appreciates a subscription to our [Patreon](www.patreon.com/nachtrave).*

 ## About

+We want to make astronomical tracking and small observatory automation more accessible to DIY'ers by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.

+With modern MCUs providing useful timers, floating-point performance, storage, communications, and large numbers of I/O pins at low cost, it becomes practical to build capable telescope and observatory controllers without committing to one fixed mechanical design or expensive proprietary controller.
 Astruino is intended for garage-built trackers, converted manual mounts, 3D-printed mechanisms, small backyard telescopes, roll-off roofs, dome shutters, and similar DIY astronomy projects.

-The controller owns the shared system services.
-Mounts and other equipment are created as registered objects through the factory helpers.
-Each `AstroMount` then owns its cover, camera controller, and thermal balancer as sub-objects.
-This keeps the astronomy, system registration, scheduling, and physical hardware layers separate instead of forcing one fixed telescope design.
+Astruino is a MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
+The controller owns shared system services while mounts and other equipment are created through the same object/factory model used by the sibling controller libraries.
+Mount geometry, target calculations, attached equipment, scheduler behavior, and physical motor hardware remain separated so the same controller design can be reused across very different builds.

+## Controller Setup

+### MCU Requirements

+There is no single minimum MCU for every Astruino build because enabled UI, networking, logging, target-data storage, and object counts change the program and memory requirements considerably.

+As a practical starting point:

+Minimum planning target: 256–512kB Flash, 16–24kB SRAM, 16MHz+

+Recommended: 512kB–1MB+ Flash, 24–32kB+ SRAM, 32–48MHz+

+Modern 32-bit boards such as Pico RP2040/RP2350, ESP32, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the natural starting point when tracking, logging, UI, and networking are expected to run together.

+Astronomy calculations use floating-point math regularly.
+Motor timing, encoder feedback, display load, scheduler activity, and communication traffic can matter more than Flash size alone when selecting the MCU.

+### Installation

+The easiest way to install this controller is to utilize the Arduino IDE library manager when available, or through a package manager such as PlatformIO.
+Otherwise, simply download this controller and extract its files into a `Simple-AstroTracker-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).

+From there, make a local copy of one of the supplied example sketches based on the kind of system setup you want to use.
+If you are unsure of which, start with the Simple Equatorial Example because it demonstrates the normal controller lifecycle and mount/axis-driver relationship with the least surrounding equipment.

+The current example set includes:

+* **SimpleEquatorial** - Basic equatorial mount and axis-driver setup.
+* **AstroLibLookup** - Astronomical target-library lookup and coordinate resolution.
+* **NightSession** - Scheduler-driven observing session behavior.
+* **ThermalCamera** - Camera and thermal-control integration.
+* **DataWriter** - External library/target-data export workflows.

+Storage constrained MCUs (< 512kB Flash, particularly <= 256kB) may need further setup file/max-size tweaking and possibly external storage hardware such as EEPROM or SD card.
+Modern MCUs with more Flash and SRAM are strongly preferred when tracking, GUI, logging, networking, and several equipment objects are expected to operate together.

+### Target Data and Tracking

+Astruino keeps target selection separate from mount geometry and physical motor control.

+Fixed catalog targets are stored using J2000 coordinates and are resolved for the requested UTC time.
+Moving solar-system targets are calculated for the requested time instead of being treated as fixed catalog positions.
+A mount can select a target through `setTarget(Astro_TargetType)` and performs the necessary target-data checkout internally during tracking.

 A useful mental model is: